We are adding the pattern to your Sewing Patterns.

 Typical iPad covers or iPad screen covers won't make the cut after you see this iPod or iPhone Case Stand.
 Prop up your iPod or iPhone on this D.I.Y gadget cover.
 It's padded for protection and even snaps like wallet!
 Use your favorite fabric to create an accessory that you'll love to use almost as much as your iPod.
-Let Maureen Wilson lead you through each step in the video tutorial of this project, found at the bottom of the page.
+Let Maureen Wilson lead you through each step.

 - 1/4 yd outer fabric

 - 1/4 yd thin batting

 - Snaps (set of 2)

 - Fabric adhesive spray

 - Sewing machine, thread, needle, iron

 First we’ll cut the inner fabric pieces.
 This is what will show when your case is opened.
 All pieces will be cut to the same width: measure the Width of your device and add 1 inch.
 We’re going to cut three pieces.